Alex Bregman Player Props: Astros vs. Cardinals

 Alex Bregman At The Plate

-- Bregman has driven in a run in 31 games this season (39.7%), including 12 games with more than one RBI (15.4%).
-He has also driven home three or more of his team's runs in four contests.
+- In 31 games this year (39.2%), Bregman has picked up an RBI, and in 12 of those games (15.2%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored a run in 35 games this season, with multiple runs seven times.
+- He has scored in 36 games this season (45.6%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.